Two-day Masterclass by Fintelekt and the Asian Bankers Association

 Singapore

-The Fintelekt–Asian Bankers Association Compliance Masterclass is a two-day, CXO-level programme designed to help bank leaders prepare for the next 1–3 years.
-Drawing on Fintelekt’s work with banks, regulators and industry bodies across Asia, the programme focuses on the issues that repeatedly surface in practice: where current AML frameworks fall short, what regulators are likely to expect next, and how technology can be used realistically and responsibly.
-Discussions are grounded in real examples, with an emphasis on what has worked, what has not, and why.
+The Fintelekt–Asian Bankers Association Compliance Masterclass is a two-day, CXO-level programme designed to help bank leaders prepare for the next phase of financial crime compliance over the coming 1–3 years.
+Drawing on Fintelekt’s work with banks, regulators, and industry bodies across Asia, the programme focuses on the issues that repeatedly surface in practice: where existing AML and FRAML frameworks are under strain, how regulatory expectations are evolving, and how technology can be deployed realistically and responsibly.
+Discussions will be grounded in real-world examples, highlighting what has worked, what has failed, and the lessons leaders can draw from both.

-The programme combines expert perspectives with peer exchange to help participants clarify priorities, understand key trade-offs, and sharpen the questions they take back to their boards and management teams.
-It is designed to be practical, forward-looking and directly relevant to strategic decision-making.
+The programme combines expert insight with structured peer exchange to help participants reassess priorities, navigate key trade-offs, and sharpen the questions they take back to boards and executive committees.
+It is designed to be practical, forward-looking, and directly relevant to strategic, governance, and investment decisions faced by bank leaders today.

-Recommended for: Chief Executive Officer, Chief Operating Officer, Chief Compliance Officer, Chief Auditor, Chief Risk Officer, Chief Technology Officer, Heads of Department and Board Members of banking and financial services institutions in Asia
+Recommended for: Chief Executive Officer, Chief Operating Officer, Chief Compliance Officer, Chief Auditor, Chief Risk Officer, Chief Technology Officer, Head of AML/Money Laundering Reporting Officers/ AMLCOs, Heads of Department and Board Members of banking and financial services institutions in Asia

 Agenda